 In November last year, when we first heard about the new 4-inch iPhone, we dug deep to understand if a smartphone sporting 4-inch screen makes any sense in today’s scenario and will people will show any affection to a relatively smaller screen when a 4″ screen smartphone looks so old-school.
 The much acclaimed and, probably, a must read, for all of you who really want to understand the game behind the existence of a small screen 4-inch iPhone.

 As of the quarterly three-month period which ended in December, iPhone sales hit 74.8 million units, a figure slightly lower than Wall Street’s expectation of 75.5 million units.
 Moreover, an interesting insight from CRIP’s (Consumer Intelligence Research Partners) data claims that the iPhone 6s accounted for 48% of all U.S iPhone sales, during Apple’s Fiscal first quarter; while the iPhone 6s Plus accounted for 19% of all U.S iPhone sales.
 It is considerably lower when compared to the same quarter in 2014— the iPhone 6 represented 45% of all iPhone sales in the U.S while the 6 Plus bagged 30% of the sales.
-What do all these figures got to do with the latest rumors of new 4-inch iPhone rumors that are making rounds on the internet for some time ?
+What do all these figures got to do with the latest rumours of new 4-inch iPhone rumours that are making rounds on the internet for some time?

-With more surfacing information about the new iPhone 5se, today we are going to analyze Why does Apple strongly feel there is a need for another 4-inch iPhone and how much hit Apple will have to take if it really wants to succeed with iPhone 5se.
+With more surfacing information about the new iPhone 5se, today we are going to analyse Why does Apple strongly feel there is a need for another 4-inch iPhone and how much hit Apple will have to take if it really wants to succeed with iPhone 5se.

 The new mantra of 4-inch phone

 Fiksu figures show that since the launch of the latest iPhone 6s models in September, it took almost 4 months for the iPhone 6s to gain a 10% share among all the active iPhones worldwide.
-While, it took less than 3 months for the previous iPhone 6 to gain the 10% share.
+While it took less than 3 months for the previous iPhone 6 to gain the 10% share.

 Although the iPhone 6 is currently the most used iPhone with a 31.8% share, a deeper look into the earlier models show that the iPhone 5s usage peaked at 28.6% on August 25th, 2014–just days before the launch of the next iPhone 6 model.
-The iPhone 5s currently ranks second in terms of usage along with a 18.1% overall share—that is roughly a 10.5 percent point drop since the peak usage in August 2014.
+The iPhone 5s currently ranks second in terms of usage along with an 18.1% overall share—that is roughly a 10.5 percent point drop since the peak usage in August 2014.
 Nevertheless, the most disappointing launch, according to critics and users was the iPhone 5C; it currently holds a mere 6.1% overall, which is also 2.4 percent points lesser than the older, iPhone 5.

 Now the question remains: Is the new 4-inch iPhone 5se still relevant in the market?